frangomolhado/losh/README.md

 ## Testing

-Disclaimer: unfortunately, to run the tests of this project, it is necessary to have installed on the machine the [GoogleTest](https://github.com/google/googletest) framework, since it is not downloaded on the fly when trying to run the tests for the first time.
+Unfortunately, to run the tests of this project, it is necessary to have installed on the machine the [GoogleTest](https://github.com/google/googletest) framework, since it is not downloaded on the fly when trying to run the tests for the first time.

 Since the GoogleTest framework is written in C++, the test files also happen to be C++ files, but of course calling the source code in C ([FFI]( https://en.wikipedia.org/wiki/Foreign_function_interface)).

 To run the tests, you can use the command below, which will also compile the